google/jax-cfd/README.md

 ## Citation

+If you use our finite volume method (FVM) or ML models, please cite:

 ```
 @article{Kochkov2021-ML-CFD,
   author = {Kochkov, Dmitrii and Smith, Jamie A. and Alieva, Ayya and Wang, Qing and Brenner, Michael P. and Hoyer, Stephan},